sebdeol/university/module-one/README.md

 - Sort transactions: Choose a field (date, description, amount) and order (ascending or descending) to sort the list of transactions.
 The application will display the sorted list of transactions in a table

-- Display all transactions: The application will display all the current transactions in a table
+- Display all transactions: The application will display all the current transactions in a table.

 - Exit: To exit the application.